 The Yukawa Lagrangian in the mass basis is expressed by:

-where the SM is recovered for $\xi^h_f = 1$ and $\xi^{H,A,H^+}_f \!= 0$.
-In Table~\ref{tab:couplings1}, we show the corresponding couplings for the conventional NFC scenarios, while in Table~\ref{tab:couplings2} the respective ones for our Types-A and B. Note the great similarity between the two tables, as the main change compared to the conventional ones is simply breaking their family universality.
+where ${\bf V}^\text{CKM}$ is the quark mixing matrix.
+The SM is recovered for $\xi^h_f = 1$ and $\xi^{H,A,H^+}_f \!= 0$.
+In Table~\ref{tab:couplings1} we show the corresponding couplings for the conventional NFC scenarios, while in Table~\ref{tab:couplings2} the respective ones for our Types-A and B. The two tables show great similarities, as the main change from the conventional ones is breaking their family universality.